 Kyle: What we have found, and one of the reasons why we use the term sustainability, is that companies who tend to score highly tend to be businesses that are around for a long time.
 They tend to be business that are making good investment decisions for their investors.

-What you get is an investment that tends to outperform over time or, at the very least, perform like its peers with a lot less risk because you’re not concerned about the environmental impact, you’re not concerned about, uh, you know, a potential lawsuit down the road.
+What you get is an investment that tends to outperform over time or, at the very least, perform like its peers with a lot less risk because you’re not concerned about the environmental impact, you’re not concerned about a potential lawsuit down the road.

 Joel: Kyle, where do you see this whole trend for socially conscious investing going?